Skip to main content

 J. Stephen Ford - B.S in Architectural Engineering, M.S. in Civil Engineering and Ph.D. in Civil Engineering

-Steve Ford attended OSU from 1965 to 1970 and graduated with a Bachelor of Science in Architectural Engineering degree.
+Dr. J. Stephen Ford attended Oklahoma State University from 1965-70, where he graduated with a Bachelor of Science in architectural engineering.

-Ford comes from a family of OSU graduates.
-From a young age, Ford’s parents, Dick and D.H., took him and his brothers to OSU homecoming events.
-Those early experiences led him to an expectation that he was going to college and the understanding that he would attend the university for his undergraduate studies.
-Ford and his wife, Jane, carried on the same tradition with their two girls, who both attended OSU.
+Ford’s parents, Dick and D.H., were also OSU graduates.
+They brought him and his brothers to OSU’s Homecoming as children.
+Those early experiences led him to an expectation and understanding that he would attend OSU.
+Ford and his wife, Jane, carried on the same tradition with their two girls, Jenn Grellner and Lisa Buss, who both attended OSU.

-The most pivotal point of Ford’s undergraduate career began the summer after his freshman year.
-Ford’s father introduced him to a friend and owner of a structural engineering consulting firm in Lawton, Oklahoma.
-Ford was hired and worked there every summer/school break, thereafter.
-Through that work experience, Ford was introduced to his wife, was able to pay entirely for his OSU studies and developed a true passion for structural engineering.
+Ford’s undergraduate career pivoted significantly after his freshman year.
+Ford’s father introduced him to a friend and the owner of a structural engineering consulting firm in Lawton, Oklahoma.
+Ford worked there each summer and during school breaks.
+This experience not only led him to meet Jane, but also fully funded his OSU studies and sparked his passion for structural engineering.

-Ford indicated that one of the most important and vivid lessons he learned during his time at OSU happened when he failed at an assigned task.
-Ford worked for OSU professor Dr. Louis Bass in his consulting office and was responsible for writing a computer program to generate loads for a complex dome structure.
+The most important lesson Ford learned at OSU happened during failure.
+Ford worked for OSU’s Dr. Louis Bass in his consulting office and was responsible for writing a computer program to generate loads for a complex dome structure.
 The program contained an error in one of the load cases and cost $800 (equates to about $6,500 in 2023) to correct.

-After graduating from OSU, Ford went to the University of Texas at Austin where he obtained his Master of Science and doctoral degrees in Civil Engineering.
-During that time, he was a research assistant at the University of Texas Balcones Research Center.
-His research included physically testing and analytically modeling the largest assemblage of concrete beams and columns that had been tested up to that time.
-The results of the research can be found in four international award-winning papers and implemented changes to the American Concrete Institute Building Code.
+Upon graduation, Ford attended the University of Texas at Austin, where he obtained both a Master of Science and doctoral degree in civil engineering.
+He was active in researching the largest assemblage of concrete beams and columns at the Balcones Research Center.
+His research resulted in implemented changes to the American Concrete Institute Building Code.

 Hall of Fame Inductees